 Standing just six to ten inches tall, Fritillary meleagris, or the checkered lily, may not be big, but it sure is gorgeous.
 The checkered petals on nodding flowers look terrific along walkways and on top of retaining walls where they can be seen close-up.
 They’re a deer-resistant bulb that the chipmunks don’t seem to bother either.
 This European native blooms from March until early May, and I absolutely adore it.
 You can find this great bulb for sale here.

 On the opposite end of the height spectrum from checkered lilies are another type of fritillary, Fritillary imperialis, or the crown imperial.
 These stunning and unusual flower bulbs reach a height of up to two feet!
 The hollow bulbs are rodent resistant and smell a bit skunky.
 But, once they’re in the ground, you’ll forget all about the bulb’s odor only to focus on the tropical good looks of this striking bulb flower.
-They sell many different varieties of crown imperial here.
+They sell many different colors of crown imperial, including the one you’ll find here.

 If you like to include North American native plants in your garden, then Camassia quamash is the bulb for you!
 Commonly called blue camas or quamash, these unusual flower bulbs do very well in sunny areas with well-drained, humus-rich soil, and they spread easily via seeds.
 Their tall, blue spikes of flowers look gorgeous in the spring and reach a height of fifteen to twenty inches tall.
 The bulbs were once used as a food source among native peoples.
 If you want to add some Camassia bulbs to your landscape, they have them here.